theogpt/theogpt.github.io/lives-of-alcyone/index.md

 Electra was a wise father, and contrived to retain the full confidence of his little boy, so that they were always very happy together.
 Alcyone was a great favourite also with his grandfather Surya and his grandmother Dhruva, and he loved nothing better than to sit at the feet of the latter while she told him wonderful stories of the city where his father was born, of its wide streets and its magnificent buildings, and above all of the marvellous beauty and serenity of the mighty Temples, built who knows how long ago by the hands of giants and godlike men of the old upon the mysterious
 White Island.

-"Why have we no such temples here, grandfather?"

-he asked Surya one day.
+"Why have we no such temples here, grandfather?" he asked Surya one day.

-And the great Priest answered:"
+And the great Priest answered:

-My boy, each race has its own customs, and its own ways of worshipping God; and so long as they acknowledge Him, it matters but little how.
+"My boy, each race has its own customs, and its own ways of worshipping God; and so long as they acknowledge Him, it matters but little how.
 We have no temples because our forefathers have taught us that our God is everywhere, and that we need not set apart one time or one place more than another in which to serve Him, because our love to Him should be always in our hearts, so that every grove or field or house is to us a temple of His service, and every day a holy day upon which to do Him honour.
 We think that the trees and the sky which He has made are grander than any human work, and so we make them the pillars and the roof of our temple.
 For the same reason we have few ceremonies, because we think that our whole life should be one long ceremony of devotion to His service.
 You donot remember how, soon after you were born, you were carried up the hill in the early dawn to the great alter-stone near the summit, and laid upon it to await the morning kiss of our Lord the Sun, and how, as the first glad beam of rosy light fell upon you, I blessed you in His name and offered to Him as a sacrifice the life long devotion of your strength to His service, and of your body as a channel for His love.
 And if you so choose, later on there will be yet another ceremony which will dedicate you in a new sense to a still fuller service, when you become a Priest like me and like your father."

 Alcyone was satisfied; but he nevertheless resolved that as soon as he grew old enough he would travel to far-away Central Asia, and visit the great city with which his fate seemed so strangely linked.
 This resolve he duly carried out, for he made that journey, bearing gifts from King Mars of Ireland to the Emperor of Manoa, and he spent two years in the city which long centuries before he had helped so much in building.
 Perhaps it was this latter fact, or perhaps it was only the many stories which he had heard about it, which caused him to feel that nothing there was strange to him, but that he was as much at home as upon his own hill-sides.
 His great grandmother was still alive, and delighted to see him, and to show him the tank from which his grandfather saved his grandmother, the room in which his father was born, and all such mementoes of earlier days as very old people delight in.
 She was much pleased with him, and heaped upon him presents of great value, so that he returned home after two year' s stay in Manoa a far richer man than he had been on his arrival.
 When he reached home, it was he who had tales to tell to his grandmother Dhruva—tales of the country which forty years before she had left for the sake of love, yet had never forgotten even for a day.